 - In some circumstances you may need to consider the option of residential care.
 Visit the Commission for Social Care Inspection (CSCI) website for more information in this area.
-In Scotland, see the Scottish Commission for the Regulation of Care.
+In Scotland, visit the Care Inspectorate website.

 - Look for an individual or organisation that can help you.
 Some large employers have a confidential welfare service.